kasimkhan06/Machine-Learning-Projects/README.md

 This repository contains the data analysis and predictive model building for a variety of datasets.
 Each project explores a unique dataset, documents the exploratory data analysis (EDA), and details the process of building and evaluating a machine learning model.
+This repository shows the my learning process , specifically these are the datasets and models I  worked with in my initial learning phase